 Now comes the exciting part.
 The technology exists to “rig” the coin flip.
-Through genetic testing and in vitro fertilization, we can guarantee the coin flip comes up negative and replicate this rare occurrence where all the offspring are negative in every family that has HD.
+Through genetic testing and in-vitro fertilization, we can guarantee the coin flip comes up negative and replicate this rare occurrence where all the offspring are negative in every family that has HD.
 But we can’t do it alone.
 We need those at-risk to come forward and get tested.
 We need those that test positive to participate in the PGD-IVF process.
-And we need your support to help fund this endeavor.
+And we need your support to help with this endeavor.

 Find out how you can raise money to end Huntington’s Disease.

 Your donation will not only impact individuals now but also generations to come.